Serrin-type Overdetermination in Scaling Limits: Sharp Existence and Asymptotic Behavior of Quasi-linear Schr\"odinger Energy Ground States: Main results

-\eeq Precisely, there exists some $R>0$ such that $\tilde{v}$ is supported in $B_R$ and it exactly satisfies the above Dirichlet-Neumann boundary problem. \et
+\eeq Precisely, there exists some $R>0$ such that $\tilde{v}$ is supported in $B_R$ and it satisfies the above Dirichlet-Neumann boundary problem. \et

-The uniqueness of the positive solutions to the overdetermined Problem \eqref{eq:20240905-1912} can be deduced from existing results.
+The uniqueness of the positive radial solutions to the overdetermined Problem \eqref{eq:20240905-1912} can be deduced from existing results.
 When $N\geq 3$, Problem \eqref{eq:20240905-1912} is a special case of the general result presented in \cite[Theorem 2]{SeT}.
-When $N=2$, we shall make use of the result \cite[Theorem 3]{Pucci-Serrin1998}.
-The case where $N=1$ was apparently still open, but it is now treated in the work \cite{Jeanjean-Zhang-Zhong-2025}.
+When $N=1,2$ we make use of the very recent result \cite[Theorem 1.4]{Jeanjean-Zhang-Zhong-2025}.